blindedeyes/Graphics2Project/README.md

 Check Screen shot file for example of what it does.

 Contains multitexturing, normal maps, shadow mapping for directional light, as well as multiple light sources in scene.

+The white triangles are particles calculated basic movement using computer shader, and rendered using the geometry shader.